 ‘Destiny’: Xur’s Exotic Goods For Feb.
-24, Hawkmoon And Two Good Rolls
+24, Hawkmoon, And Two Good Rolls

-Xûr’s heard Destiny players like Hawkmoon so he is giving them more Hawkmoon with his visit Friday, February 24.
+Xûr’s heard Destiny players like Hawkmoon so he is giving them more Hawkmoon with his visit on Friday, February 24.
 The Hand Cannon is available to purchase by PlayStation 4 and Xbox One players for the second time this month.
 Fortunately, it is joined by Exotic Armor pieces for Titans and Warlocks to help with their push towards Tier 12 (T12) stats.

 Xûr and his items will only be available in Destiny through Sunday morning.
 He will be gone as soon as the clock strikes 4 a.m.
 ET/1 a.m.
 PT.